Waitrose Interview Questions

 Possible Answers are

-• State you love the product and the service you get at Waitrose and because of this, you would be proud to represent them.
+• State you love the product and the service you get at Waitrose, and because of this, you would be proud to represent them.

-• Mention you would be proud to work for a company that is so dedicated to animal welfare, environmental responsibility, and food quality.
+• Mention that you would be proud to work for a company that is so dedicated to animal welfare, environmental responsibility, and food quality.

 • State why you feel Waitrose is better than its competitors.